dew-uff/julynter/README.md

 ![Github Actions Status](https://github.com/dew-uff/julynter/workflows/Build/badge.svg)

-A quality checker for Jupyter
+A quality checker for Jupyter.

+This extension is composed of a Python package named `julynter` for the server extension and a NPM package named `julynter` for the frontend extension.

 ## Requirements